SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ![](assets/rqt_reverse_throttle.png)
 ***Figure 12**: Dynamic Reconfigure window: tune your mini truck!*

 **Once you are finished, demo your robot on the F111 track and record a video to upload to Canvas**.
-You can also double-check your demo with a lab TA during lab OH before uploading!
+If you made any code changes or haven't already, please push your code to Github to be checked by lab TAs (i.e., `git push origin SP2025`).You can also double-check your demo with a lab TA during lab OH before uploading!

 ## TL;DR: How to Launch Future Labs